Editors: This is DJB’s account of a noteworthy trial involving abortion and a woman’s right to choose, published by In Pittsburgh, April 25, 1990.

-“I’m proud to say I often practiced New Journalism in the 1980’s & ’90s.
-Inspired by John McPhee, Tom Wolfe and other New Journalists, I seized upon the new freedom afforded me by a simple and accurate understanding held by New Journalists: Objectivity is a fraud.
-I was writing a lot of journalism and I wondered if I continued to strive for objectivity in my reporting would I be committing fraud against the public in the name of good journalism, in the name of truth?
-Instead, I realized objective journalism is neither good nor true.
-I saw the appallingly obvious: If I was on the scene, reporting, I needed to fess up and say I was there.
-By seeking objectivity I was abandoning nuance, personal insight, and other elements which go into telling the truth, beyond a box score account of events.
-Fairness replaced objectivity as the higher value.
+DJB: “I’m proud to say I often practiced New Journalism in the 1980’s & ’90s.
+Inspired by John McPhee, Joan Didion, Tom Wolfe, and other New Journalists, I seized upon the new freedom afforded me by the simple but true understanding held by New Journalists: Objectivity is a fraud.
+I was writing a lot of journalism and wondering if I continued to strive for objectivity in my reporting would I be committing fraud against the public in the name of good journalism, in the name of truth?
+Instead, I realized the appallingly obvious about objective journalism: If I was on the scene, reporting, I needed to fess up and say I was there.
+By seeking objectivity, I was abandoning nuance, personal insight, and other elements which go into telling the truth, beyond a box score account of events.
+Deeper understanding replaced objectivity as the higher value.
 I became a better reporter.“

 Step inside a pre-trial prayer meeting of the Abortion 68.
 It’s strictly closed-door and sacrosanct, defendants only.
 On this day of proceedings, the faithful have assembled snugly into their assigned conference room and are now in the middle of a hymn, one of those droning devotional numbers from the liturgy of Operation Rescue, aka Save the Babies.
 All about, defendants (rescuers) stand or kneel or sit in the same laying-on-the-hands position: head bowed, arms three-quarters raised, palms turned anointingly downward.
 They sing, and we’d better sing too or we’ll get tossed out of here and miss the best part of a trial which has seized the city’s attention not merely because of its Old Testament proportions, but because for many observers this trial, in a fabricated courtroom of the David L. Lawrence Convention Center, is expected to be another beachhead battle in the war of Roe vs. Wade.